praekeltfoundation/heatherrd/README.rst

     $ curl --user <bot-user-id>:<bot-access-token> http://localhost:8001/connect

-I'll maintain the RTM connections for the bot and relay incoming RTM messages as JSON to the URL provided.
+It'll maintain the RTM connections for the bot and relay incoming RTM messages as JSON to the URL provided.

 The URL can echo a list of RTM responses as JSON which will be sent back